 The 2020 school year has been one of the most challenging in Australia’s history — and we’re not even halfway through it.
-Over the past three months almost 4 million students were forced to learn from home, with millions more attending school through difficult and sometimes scary times.
+Throughout Term 1 and 2 almost 4 million students were forced to learn from home, with millions more attending school through difficult and sometimes scary times.

 The challenges that teachers across the country have faced are truly unprecedented.
 And adapting to a new way of learning has been hard for students too.
 Not to mention all of the parents, who had to work from home and support their kids at the same time.

 With students now heading back to school, we’re left with one burning question — what effect have school shutdowns and disruptions had on student learning?
 Have students fallen behind?
 And if they have, how far?

 Instinctively many teachers will already know the answers to the above questions.
 Of course some students have fallen behind.

 According to this Grattan Institute report, students tend to learn less when they’re not in the classroom, and new data from Australian teachers supports this in relation to COVID-19.

 In a national survey of teachers by Pivot, most believed that students learnt at about 50-75% of their regular pace during school shutdowns.
 Those teaching in disadvantaged schools were less confident, reporting that their students learnt only 25-50% of what they typically would.

 A similar survey of NSW teachers supported these findings, with 35% of teachers in high-SES schools reporting that they were confident that students were learning well during remote learning.
 For low-SES schools, only 18% of teachers felt the same.

 There are many reasons why students have fallen behind.

 Most are tied to the simple fact that they just haven’t been in the classroom with their teacher to support them.
 Learning from home will mean distractions, using new technology (if there is technology at all) and limited access to help when it’s needed.